-GMRP Configuration

-GMRP Protocol Enable/Disable GMRP protocol.

-State The state of the GMRP operation on this port.
+GMRP Co nfiguration GMRP Global Setting Enable/Disable GMRP protocol.
+State The state of the GMRP operation on a selected port.
 The value enabled indicates that the GMRP is enabled on this port as long as the GMRP protocol is also enabled for this device.
-When disabled, but the GMRP protocol is still enable for the device, GMRP is disabled on this port.

-Click Apply to apply the settings.

-Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES9528 is powered off.
+When disabled, but the GMRP protocol is still enabled for the device, GMRP is disabled on the selected port.
+Apply Click Apply to apply the settings.
+Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.